Long-term evolution of the neutron rate at the Canfranc Underground Laboratory: Experimental results

 In 2011 a first and shorter measurement with $^3$He detectors was carried out at LSC \cite{Jordan}.
 It took place in the almost empty Hall~A, before the beginning of any scientific experiment at LSC, and lasted 26 days.
-Six $^3$He counters were employed, with the same PE moderators and shields as for the detectors from E2 to E7 which are listed in the present Table~\ref{Tab1}.
+Six $^3$He counters were employed, with the same PE moderators as for the detectors from E2 to E7 which are listed in the present Table~\ref{Tab1}.
 It is worth noting that in Ref.~\cite{Jordan} the detectors had a pressure of 20 atm, while in the present measurement $P$ = 10 atm.
 The six detectors of the previous measurement were positioned in the middle of Hall~A, distributed in a fan-like arrangement on a light structure one meter above ground \cite{Jordan}.
-To facilitate the comparison with the present results, we show the results from Ref.~\cite{Jordan} in Table~\ref{Tab3} keeping the present nomenclature for the detectors.
+To facilitate the comparison with the present results, we show the results from Ref.~\cite{Jordan} in the last column of Table~\ref{Tab2} keeping the present nomenclature for the detectors.
 The data have not been corrected to account for the different pressure.

-Comparing the rates in Tables~\ref{Tab2} and \ref{Tab3}, one can see that globally there is a good agreement, especially considering the different conditions between the older measurement and the current one.
-Indeed, besides the different pressure of the detectors, the first data were taken in the middle of an empty hall while currently Hall~A is full of materials from the various experiments and the HENSA setup is closer to the walls.
+The measurement conditions were also different.
+Indeed, the previous data \cite{Jordan} were taken in the middle of an empty hall while currently Hall~A is full of materials from the various experiments and the HENSA setup is closer to the walls.
 This can influence the neutron rate locally, which is sensitive to changes in the composition of the surrounding environment.
+Having these differences in mind, there is a general agreement being the values consistent within 1 sigma in most of the cases.

-Previously a background contribution was observed in the region [$200,800$] keV, extending into the neutron signal region (see Fig.~4 in Ref.~\cite{Jordan}).
+In the previous measurement a background contribution was observed in the region [$200,800$] keV, extending into the neutron signal region (see Fig.~4 in Ref.~\cite{Jordan}).
 In HENSA we lowered the $^3$He gas pressure from 20 to 10 atm in order to decrease the sensitivity to $\gamma$ rays, achieving a substantial reduction of this background component, as shown clearly in Figs.~\ref{Fig2} and \ref{Fig3}.
 The electronic noise has also been decreased by improvements in the electromagnetic compatibility of our electronic setup.
-Moreover, the addition of the detectors labelled E1 and E9 in Tables~\ref{Tab1} and \ref{Tab2} has improved the sensitivity to thermal and high-energy neutrons \cite{HENSA1,Orr_2021}.
+Moreover, the addition of the detectors labelled E1, E8 and E9 in Tables~\ref{Tab1} and \ref{Tab2} has improved the sensitivity to thermal and high-energy neutrons \cite{HENSA1,Orr_2021}.